 - I’ll give the equivalent of a six-pack of your favorite brew (within reason) for the best picture of a rainbow at night.
 I said six-pack equivalent because a corresponding discount for any of the products or services of Bee Happy Graphics (see our Products and/or Services pages) may be substituted at your request.

-- The contest will run at least another month but may continue until we get a chance to get our own rainbow pictures (which will not be part of this contest), or until I give up all hope of completing this quest.
-If there are not enough entries at the end of the contest, the prize need not be awarded.
+- The contest will run at least another month but may continue until we get a chance to get our own rainbow pictures (which will not be part of this contest) or until I give up all hope of completing this quest.
+If there are not enough entries at the end of the contest, there will be no prize.

 - You can enter your image by emailing the file to admin@BeeHappyGraphics.com.

 - Composition does count.
-Photos of real rainbows will be given precedence, but just in case I overstated the possibility of that occurring, “Photoshopped” rainbows will be accepted.
+Photos of real rainbows will be given precedence, but just in case I overstated the possibility of that occurring, we will accept “Photoshopped” rainbows.

 - I will announce the close of the competition and the beginning of the voting process in a comment to this blog post.
 I will explain the voting process in that same comment.

-- At least three weeks after the announcement from Rule 5 above, a winner will be announced.
-If any entry has three or more votes, the one with the most votes will be the winner.
-If no entry has that many votes, then I will take an informal survey among my closest family and friends, and pick the winner.
+- At least three weeks after the announcement from Rule 5 above, I will announce a winner.
+If any entry has three or more votes, the winner will be the one with the most votes.
+If no entry has that many votes, I will take an informal survey among my closest family and friends and pick the winner.
 The decision of the judges (as defined above) is final.
 This prize may be combined with other promotions.

 So far, there have been no entries.

 As I mentioned at the beginning of this article, the geometry doesn’t look good.